Steve's Gastronomic Home Page

 Dinner portion of fried shrimp

 Fried Shrimp has been the standout dinner I have tried, with a fresh shrimp and a good tasting crust.
 My standard for judging shrimp is based on trips to Galveston, Texas, and for years Oklahoma had nothing that approached the fresh catches found along the Gulf.
-These days, though, the shrimp is getting a lot closer to tasting fresh, and Lakeside Grill has some of the best.
+These days, though, the shrimp is getting a lot closer to tasting fresh, and Hefner Grill has some of the best.
+This has been true at the previous restaurants (Pearl's and Lakeside Grill) as well.

 Fish and chips

 In the past I have driven all over Washington, Oregon, and northern California trying to find good fish and chips (as well as sampling several places in London), so this gives an idea how picky I am about this dish.
-Of course the Pilsner Tempura'd Fish and Chips at Lakeside Grill did not compare with ones I have had in other places, but they were surprisingly good.
-I thought the tilapia was a good choice and the crust was good.
-Lakeside serves a house made tartar sauce, but my required malt vinegar is also available.
-I have had fish and chips in areas of the country where they supposedly know how to make them that were a lot worse than the ones here, so I suppose this is a pretty good recommendation for ones in Oklahoma.
+Of course Willy's Fish and Chips at Hefner Grill did not compare with ones I have had in other places, but they were surprisingly good.
+The tilapia at Lakeside Grill may have been slightly better, but the dish at Hefner Grill was still enjoyable (I wrote in my notes that it was made with pollack, but the menu says haddock, so I do not know which is correct).
+In any case the batter was good, and I skipped the sauces in favor of my favorite condiment with this dish, malt vinegar (which thankfully was available).

-Of course, most restaurants in Oklahoma are pretty expert at making french fries, so the "chips" part of the dish was quite good.
+Of course, most restaurants in Oklahoma are pretty expert at making french fries, so as expected the "chips" part of the dish was quite good.

-The outstanding feature of Lakeside Grill is not so much that it has the best seafood in Oklahoma City, but that almost everyone seems to like it and to come away happy with the meal.
-Most things are fried, but the cooking methods are a little bit healthier than most places that serve fried food.
-It is a little bit more expensive than most fried seafood places, but I think it is worth it.
+The outstanding feature of Hefner Grill is not so much that it has the best seafood in Oklahoma City, but that almost everyone seems to like it and to come away happy with the meal.
+Most things are fried, but the cooking methods seem to be a little bit healthier than most places that serve fried food.
+There is enough variety that you can stay away from fried seafood if you want, and several non-fish items have been added to make it more of a fine dining restaurant (and not just a place for seafood).

 Go to Index